About Laura

 Yoga first entered my life when I was sixteen, and it has quietly stayed with me ever since.
 Through different seasons of life it has been a steady thread; sometimes a regular practice, sometimes something I returned to when life became more complicated.
 Always a way of coming back to myself.

 Movement and creative expression have always been part of my life.
-I began dancing at three years old and have never stopped!
-I spent many years singing in choirs, playing clarinet with concert orchestras, and remain deeply connected to music, art, culture, travel, and good food.
+I began dancing at three years old and have never stopped.
+I spent many years singing in choirs and playing clarinet with concert orchestras, and remain deeply connected to music, art, culture, travel, and good food.
 These influences continue to shape how I think about rhythm, attention, and the experience of being in a body.

 Like many people, the past several years brought significant life transitions.
-Navigating the COVID-19 pandemic lockdowns, grieving family members abroad, and experiencing postnatal anxiety changed how I understood stress, resilience, and care.
-Meditation in particular became a deeply supportive practice during that time.
-Learning how attention works, and how to gently train it has been one of the most practical tools in my life.
+Navigating the COVID-19 pandemic, grieving family members abroad, and experiencing postnatal anxiety changed how I understood stress, resilience, and care.
+Meditation in particular became a deeply supportive practice.
+Learning how attention works, and how to gently train it, has been one of the most practical tools in my life.

 As an adult I also came to understand my own neurodivergence, identifying as ADHD and later, AuDHD.
 That experience continues to shape how I approach teaching and accessibility.
-I care deeply about creating yoga and meditation spaces that are supportive for neurodivergent people, including those with the many possible differences in attention and sensory processing.
+I care deeply about creating yoga and meditation spaces that are supportive for neurodivergent people, including those with different experiences of attention and sensory processing.

-Today I am completing my first 200-hour teacher training in embodied yoga and meditation, and I plan to continue studying specifically in the areas of yin yoga, children’s yoga, and mindfulness and meditation for all ages and stages.
+Today I am completing my first 200-hour teacher training in embodied yoga and meditation, and I plan to continue studying in areas including yin yoga, children’s yoga, and mindfulness and meditation for all ages and stages.
+I have also completed formal training in mindfulness, alongside further study in anatomy and movement.

 I am also committed to creating inclusive environments for practice, including gender inclusive yoga spaces and LGBTQ+ inclusive environments.
 This includes welcoming and supporting trans and gender diverse people who are exploring movement, meditation, or embodied practice.